Accreditation 15 May 2026

 ### Plan for Aftercare

-One of the biggest risks of dental tourism is inadequate follow-up care.
-Turkish Ministry of Health accreditation requires clinics to have a system for managing complications and providing aftercare.
+One of the biggest risks of dental tourism is inadequate follow-up care. the International Health Tourism Authorisation issued by the Turkish Ministry of Health requires clinics to have a system for managing complications and providing aftercare.
 Ask Taki Dent:

 - What happens if I have a problem after returning to the UK?